whogopu/whogopu.github.io/pages/about.md

 **Who Am I**

 Senior Software Developer at Infoedge with a demonstrated history of working in the online media industry.
 Skilled in React.js, Redux, Express.js, Javascript, and Node.js.
 Strong engineering professional with a Bachelor of Computer Science (B.Tech.).

+Checkout my full [resume](https://whogopu.github.io/online-cv/){:target="_blank"}

 **Reach Out**